 On your way to Tullamore, it’s well worth a stop at Lough Boora Discovery Park; home to a huge exhibition of outdoor sculptures created by Irish artists set out along the 3km Lough Boora Sculpture Loop Walk.

 Another 20 minutes down the road is the famous Tullamore D.E.W Distillery.
 Although the name conjures up visions of misty Irish mornings, it’s called after its creator Daniel E. Williams.
-The visitor centre overlooks the serene banks of the Tullamore Grand Canal and although it's currently closed for refurbishments, expect a grand reopening in summer 2021.
+The visitor centre overlooks the serene banks of the Tullamore Grand Canal and although it's currently closed for refurbishments, expect a grand reopening in winter 2021.

 There are endless walking routes to discover in the lush green valleys of the Slieve Bloom Mountains — one of the oldest peaks in Europe.
 Perfect for ramblers looking for gentle terrain, The Slieve Bloom Way has 17 looped walks, from one to four hours long through forest trails, heathery ridges, beautiful glens and hidden landscapes.

 If you’re after a more challenging walk, set off from the charming village of Cadamstown on the Offaly Way, taking in the rich scenery along the 29km trek.
 The route links the Slieve Bloom Way to the Grand Canal Way, so walkers have to option to trail off and discover other loops.
 The extraordinary views of the Silver River are, quite literally, worth the trek.